 I lived in a house with paper windows when I was a child.
 I remember sitting in my room watching the sunshine scene permeating the room from between muntins.
 Sometimes I poked a hole in the window paper with my finger and looked outside.
 The window was a medium to look outside and a frame bordering indoors and outdoors.
 The appearance of the muntins was straightforward but had quite sophisticated rules.
 The rafters, floors, pillars, walls, stone fences, and cabinets were also composed of a grid system with proportions, symmetries, and repetition of lines, just like the paper windows.
 Despite my young age, the spatial image felt like a medium for forming a relationship between me and the world.

-One day, I observed the surface of an orange cut in half.
-Each pulp grain was unique in its shape and arrangement, but in whole, they were symbiotically arranged towards the center forming a sphere.
-Unlike apple or cherry that has seeds inside, the orange lacks a conspicuous midpoint(core), but it nonetheless formed an orb through its original composition.
-In this sense, I thought orange is somewhat a small version of the earth.
-Not only are they both globular thus visually similar, but both their members are likewise unique in character and shape.
-Moreover, like granule after granule accumulate to form a complete orange, even the most complex object is but a collection of simple shapes split into parts.
+One day, I observed the cross-section of an orange.
+Each granule arranged with its own rules, but as a whole, they had a mutually organic relationship forming a sphere toward the center.
+Unlike apple or cherry with seeds inside, the orange lacks a conspicuous midpoint(core) but creates an orb through its original composition.
+I thought orange was a small version of the earth in this sense.
+They are both globular thus visually similar, but their members are likewise unique in character and shape.
+Moreover, just like granules come together to form a complete orange, even a very complex object is a collection of simple elements.
 When these parts are geometrically drafted, the results are simple shapes as triangles or circles.

-Each figure that represents the minimal version of objects possesses its own shape, scale, distance and angle, and it overlaps each other following the regulation of geometric composition in single frame in order to create a second figure.
-As I had studied the structural formation of my childhood house by observing the geometrical images and objects in that place, those mathematical notations from my experience and study have built up all the fundamental thoughts for my artwork.
+Each figure representing the minimal version of objects possesses its shape, scale, distance, and angle.
+It overlaps each other following the regulation of organic composition in a single frame to create a second figure.
+As I had studied the structural formation of my childhood house by observing the geometrical images and objects in that place, those mathematical notations from my experience and study have built up all the fundamental thoughts for my artwork. / 2015.